Yeast Nappy Rash: Symptoms, Causes and Treatment

 What is a Yeast Nappy Rash?

-A yeast nappy rash occurs when an overgrowth of a common fungus called candida takes place in your little one's nappy area.
+A yeast nappy rash occurs when an overgrowth of a common fungus called Candida takes place in your little one's nappy area.
 This rash forms because the warm, damp environment of a nappy provides an ideal breeding ground for yeast.
 Unlike typical nappy rashes, this one appears as red patches with slightly raised edges or small red bumps that can be more difficult to clear.
 Though it can be uncomfortable for your baby, identifying a yeast rash early can make treatment easier and more effective.

 Nappy Rash vs Yeast Infection